 Campsites in Mccarthy Beach State Park

-If you have doubts about your rig’s ability to navigate the tight roads (especially on the way to spots #46-59) and small spaces of Side Lake, take a look at the downloadable Minnesota Department of Natural Resources McCarthy Beach Site Information sheet which will answer your questions.
-Also, in recent years there have been frequent problems with sink water contamination.
-There is always potable water available from spigots, but you might want to call ahead and see if the sink water is currently okay.
+If you have doubts about your rig’s ability to navigate the tight roads (especially on the way to spots 46-59) and small spaces of Side Lake, check the website, which should answer your questions.
+Also, in recent years, there have been frequent problems with sink water contamination.
+There is always potable water available from spigots, but you might want to call ahead and check the condition of the sink water.

 Seasonal activities in Mccarthy Beach State Park

 McCarthy Beach couldn’t make it any easier for you to catch tonight’s dinner.
 Side Lake has a designated fishing pier where visitors congregate.
 If you didn’t come prepared, the park offers free fishing gear loans (rod, reel, and stocked tackle box) so you can try to capture walleye, bass, pike, and panfish.
-For a more challenging experience, head to the dock at Pickerel Lake and try for clever trout!
+For a more challenging experience, head to the dock at Pickerel Lake and try to catch a clever trout!
 Be sure to check ahead of time that you have the correct licenses and specific fish stamps.

 The main draw to McCarthy Beach State Park is the phenomenal swimming beach.
-Soft, fluffy sand stretches for half a mile with shady trees lining the water.
+Soft fluffy sand stretches for half a mile with shady trees lining the water.
 With accessibility ramps into the water, it’s a great option for those with disabilities.
-The water is shallow and only deepens very gradually, making it warm and ideal for casually floating around or letting children have a little more freedom since they have such a large area where they can still safely touch the ground.
-If you yearn for more adventure than the main beach at Side Lake, swim, drive, or paddle yourself to one of the other six lakes within the park.
+The water is shallow and deepens gradually, making it warm and ideal for casually floating around or letting children have a little more freedom since they have such a large area where they can still safely touch the ground.
+If you yearn for more adventure than the main beach at Side Lake, swim, drive, or paddle yourself to one of the other five lakes within the park.

-Although it’s impossible to accurately predict sightings, early spring tends to be a favorable time for catching a glimpse of the natural phenomenon, the Northern lights, or Aurora Borealis.
+Although it’s impossible to accurately predict sightings, early spring tends to be a favorable time for catching a glimpse of the natural phenomenon, the Northern Lights, or Aurora Borealis.
 One of the most important factors is lack of light pollution, and at remote McCarthy Beach State Park, that is one thing you can count on.
 Sightings can take place from late March through early August, but if you are only visiting for the beach, the ideal water temperature and Northern Lights probably do not line up.